Mateusz-Grzelinski/nengo-3d/README.md

 ## Issues

-- [ ] do not store pointer directly to blender object, refer to them by name, it breaks undo system (almost done, todo _ blender_object, and `axes.root`)
+- [ ] do not store pointer directly to blender object, refer to them by name, it breaks undo system (almost done, todo `axes.root`)
 - [x] ~~performance in UI panels is not great.
 Advanced caching is needed or conversion to dedicated operators.
 Close addon panels that you do not use to improve performance~~
 - [x] ~~re-test save model state and restoring connection~~
 - [ ] lines example is not working
+- [ ] Undo system sometimes crashes blender

 ## What can be done better/differently?